 Council Tax

-Find out how to pay Council Tax to your local district or borough council in Suffolk.
-Find out about our saving and spending plans for 2024 to 2025.
+How to pay Council Tax to your local district or borough council in Suffolk and learn about our saving and spending plans for 2025 to 2026.

 If you meet the Council Tax criteria as a Suffolk resident, you have to pay Council Tax to support funding for: